 Engineering simulation has a wide range of applications, from small components or products to complex appliances, plants, HVAC equipment, and heavy machines.
-Here are some examples extracted from SimScale Public Projects library:
+Here are some examples from the SimScale Public Projects Library:

 - Equipment and machine components: static structural analysis of a gripper arm, different stress scenarios applied to a bike frame, dynamic analysis of a simplified crank-piston mechanism, transient thermal analysis for a car braking system, or thermostructural analysis of a router part.

-- Consumer products: convective flow inside a light bulb, nonlinear static structural analysis of a plier, contact analysis of a consumer snap fit mechanism, or a mobile phone casing tested after a 2 meters drop.
+- Consumer products: convective flow inside a light bulb, nonlinear static structural analysis of a plier, contact analysis of a consumer snap-fit mechanism, or a mobile phone casing tested after a two-meters drop.

-- Equipment and machines parts from an industrial process: water flow through a globe valve, centrifugal water pump using the Multi-Reference-Frame method (MRF), acoustic eigenfrequencies of a muffler, sloshing of fuel inside a moving fuel tank, or particle acceleration in a mill wheel.
+- Equipment and machines parts from an industrial process: water flow through a globe valve, centrifugal water pump using the multiple reference frame method (MRF) or sloshing of fuel inside a moving fuel tank.

-- Dynamic behavior of different machine systems, building structures, or natural bodies: aerodynamics analysis of a F1 race car, airflow simulation around a LMP1 race car, human skull impact with and without helmet, hydrodynamic performance of a dolphin swimming close to the water surface, external fluid flow around a submarine, airflow around a motorbike, or compressible aerodynamics of commercial aircraft.
+- Dynamic behavior of different machine systems, building structures, or natural bodies: aerodynamics analysis of a F1 race car, airflow simulation around a LMP1 race car, human skull impact with and without a helmet, hydrodynamic performance of a dolphin swimming close to the surface of water, external fluid flow around a submarine, airflow around a motorbike, or compressible aerodynamics of commercial aircraft.

-- Complex process analysis: water purification process in a maze channel reactor, exhaust pollution gases through a chimney of a plant, harmonic analysis of an impeller, or natural convection of heat from a refrigerator’s condenser coils.
+- Complex process analysis: water purification process in a maze channel reactor, exhaust pollution gases through a chimney of a plant, or natural convection of heat from a refrigerator’s condenser coils.